 You Have Choices

 Being a creative isn’t a job, it’s a lifelong journey.
 If you’re serious about thriving in your career it’s vital to always push yourself towards growth.
 Think of your side projects as training drills, as workouts you have to do at the gym, or mountainsides you have to scale to get to the top.
 When you’ve constantly got a side project simmering on the back burner, you’ve always got a way to tap back in to your inner drive and inner fascinations.
 Don’t fall backwards into a career you’re lackluster about.
-Struggle and grow and get used to feeling the discomfort and unease that comes from pushing past your comfort zone.
+Strive and grow and get used to feeling the discomfort that comes from pushing past your comfort zone.

 Tips for Overcoming Creative Funk